modin-project/modin/docs/developer/architecture.rst

 Dataframe layer to keep the Core Dataframe API small and separately optimize the data movement and metadata management.

-Partition and Axis Partition
+Partitions
-""""""""""""""""""""""""""""
+""""""""""

 Partitions are responsible for managing a subset of the Dataframe.
-As will be shown below, the Dataframe is partitioned both row and column-wise.
+As mentioned below, the Dataframe is partitioned both row and column-wise.
 This gives Modin scalability in both directions and flexibility in data layout.
 There are a number of optimizations in Modin that are implemented in the partitions.
-Partitions are specific to the execution framework and in-memory format of the data.
-This allows Modin to exploit potential optimizations across both of these.
+Partitions are specific to the execution framework and in-memory format of the data, allowing Modin to exploit potential optimizations across both.
 These optimizations are explained further on the pages specific to the execution framework.

 Execution Engine
 ''''''''''''''''

-This layer is what Modin uses to perform computation on a partition of the data.
-The Modin Dataframe is designed to work with `task parallel`_ frameworks, but with some effort, a data parallel framework is possible.
+This layer performs computation on a partition of the data.
+The Modin Dataframe is designed to work with `task parallel`_ frameworks, but integration with data parallel frameworks should be possible with some effort.

 Storage Format
 ''''''''''''''

-:doc:`Storage format </flow/modin/core/storage_formats/index>` is one of the components that form Modin’s execution, it describes the in-memory partition type.
+The :doc:`storage format </flow/modin/core/storage_formats/index>` describes the in-memory partition type.
-The base storage format in Modin is pandas such that Modin Dataframe operates with partitions that hold ``pandas.DataFrame`` objects in that case.
+The base storage format in Modin is pandas.
+In the default case, the Modin Dataframe operates on partitions that contain ``pandas.DataFrame`` objects.

 Data Ingress
 ''''''''''''